awsdocs/amazon-connect-admin-guide/doc_source/change-default-contact-flow.md

 You can override the way the default flows work by editing them directly\.

 Generally we recommend creating new flows based on the defaults, rather than editing the default flow directly\.
-You a copy of the default flow, assign a name that indicates it's a custom version, and then edit that one\.
+You can make a copy of the default flow, assign a name that indicates it's a custom version, and then edit that one\.
 This gives you more control over how your contact flows work\.

 ## Change how a default contact flow works<a name="change-default-customer-hold"></a>